Kit Klein

-Catherine "Kit" Klein (March 28, 1910 - April 13, 1985) was an American speed skater.
+Catherine "Kit" Klein-Outland (March 28, 1910 - April 13, 1985) was an American speed skater.

 Short biography

 Kit Klein was born in Buffalo, New York and started competing on the local level.
 Later, Klein finished first in the 1500 metres event and third in the 500 metres competition at the 1932 Winter Olympics of Lake Placid, where speed skating for women was a demonstration sport.
 She also participated in the 1000 metres event but was eliminated in the heats.

 She also won the 1,000 m race, as well as the overall bronze medal, at the Unofficial World Allround Championships in Oslo, Norway in 1935.
 At the 1936 first official World Allround Speed Skating Championships for Women in Stockholm, Sweden, Klein won gold.

 After the 1936 Winter Olympics, Klein toured Europe before sailing home.
 During the voyage home Klein actually threw her skates overboard to mark her retirement from competitive skating.
 Towards the end 1936, she married Dr. Thomas "Tom" Outland of Sayre, Pennsylvania and the couple settled down in Harrisburg, Pennsylvania.
 For a while, Klein toured around North America with the Ice Follies skating show.
 After her husband's retirement in 1967, they moved to Holmes Beach, Florida, where Catherine "Kit" Klein-Outland died in 1985 at the age of 75.

 Klein-Outland was inducted in the National Speedskating Hall of Fame in 1964, and posthumously in both the International Women's Sports Hall of Fame and the Greater Buffalo Sports Hall of Fame in 1993.